6 facts you may not know about Douglas Adams and The Hitchhiker's Guide to the Galaxy

 The 'trilogy' may have sold over 15 million copies sold worldwide, but did you know these facts about the Hitchhiker's franchise and Douglas Adams?

-Douglas Noel Adams: the man who found the answer to life, the universe, and everything.
+Douglas Adams: the man who found the answer to life, the universe, and everything.
 Oh, and also known for a little five-book trilogy named The Hitchhiker’s Guide To The Galaxy.

 Whether you're a lifelong Hitchhiker’s devotee or you're yet to have experienced the entire oeuvre, here are a few lesser-known details that shine a little extra light on the man, his 'trilogy', and the legacy it left.

 1. It wasn’t just dolphins and mice he respected

 Adams' parents divorced in 1957; he, his sister Susan, and their mother then moved to an RSPCA animal shelter in Essex, run by his maternal grandparents.
 Perhaps it was a formative period, given the strong themes of animal intelligence (often kept secret, and being far greater than that of humans) that run throughout the series.

 Also, in 1994, Adams was involved in a trip to Mount Kilimanjaro, for which he dressed as a rhino in support of the British charity organisation Save the Rhino International, helping raise approx. £100,000.
 He was also an active supporter of the Dian Fossey Gorilla Fund.

 2. He struggled as a writer

 Having studied at Cambridge, Adams struggled after graduating to make a dent in the universe.
 He had initial success working briefly with Monty Python, before falling into a rut and moving back in with his mother.
 In this pre-pre-eminent period, he worked variously as a hospital porter, barn builder, and chicken shed cleaner, and was even employed as a bodyguard by a Qatari family.